ddsbook/blog/2014/09/dga-part1.md

 My goal was to create a DGA classifier that was first and foremost easy to use.
-So I created a package that could be loaded and used in other code code without having to think about the machine learning behind the classifier.
+So I created a package that could be loaded and used in other code without having to think about the machine learning behind the classifier.
 Hopefully it doesn't get any easier than this:

 Install the package: